olov/defs/README.md

 ## Configuration
-If configuration is not provided using `--config` `defs` looks for a `defs-config.json` configuration file in your current directory.
+`defs` looks for a `defs-config.json` configuration file in your current directory.
 If not found there, it searches parent directories until it hits `/`.
+You may instead pass a custom `defs-config.json` using `--config`, i.e.
+`defs --config path/to/defs-config.json file.js > output.js`.

 Example `defs-config.json`: